software-students-fall2024/software-engineering-fall-2024-3-python-package-python-package-exercise/README.md

 It works on my machine, but maybe the server environment is different.
 ```

-We can use spoken languages for English and Spanish, and we have excuses for different programming language:
+We can use spoken languages for English and Spanish, and we have excuses for different programming languages:

 ```pycon
 >>> import pyexcuses